vcz-fr/blog/_posts/2020-06-03-started-using-adblocker.md

 date: "2020-06-03"
 ---

+_Edit (14th of July 2020):_ Allow rules in uBlock Origin's Dynamic Filtering feature have been hidden due to them being misunderstood by the user base.
+This article has been updated accordingly.

 ## Bad feelings and feeling bad

 I will openly admit something: I always go above and beyond to reduce the amount of telemetry that gets sent to various